Mainframe-Renewal-Project/sear-docs/interfaces/python/dataset.md

 ### Extracting a specific dataset profile

-The sample below extracts information about a dataset profile called `"FDEGILIO.TEST.*"`.
+The sample below extracts information about a dataset profile called `FDEGILIO.TEST.*`.

 ```python